cabrinha/cabrinha.github.io/_posts/2015-5-27-Reality-Bytes.md

 Reminding myself to:

 - Read more books.
-If you have any that you think I'd like, let me know.
-I need to get my hands on a book about the [Socratic method](https://en.wikipedia.org/wiki/Socratic_method).
 - Slow down, take things one day at a time
 - Stay humble
 - Practice mindfullness
 - Eat more fruits and vegetables

-That is all for now.
 See you Space Cowboy.